AleeWeb/wp-dockercompose-nginx/README.md

 # wpdev-docker-nginx
-A working Docker Compose and Nginx WordPress dev environment setup
+WordPress dev environment setup that runs on Nginx with Docker Compose.